opardo/dlmRStan/README.md

 ```{r}
 formula <- awareness ~ . + 0
 ```
-Then the model is fitted, restricting some parameters' values because of the context.
+Then, the model is fitted, restricting some parameters' values because of the context.
 Also the MCMC algorithm's parameters are modified for the fitting process to run faster.

 ```{r}
 model <- dlmRStan(